In this section

 Patients undergoing allogeneic hematopoietic progenitor cell transplantation (HPCT) experience a period of immune deficiency, the extent of which is associated with the amount of T cells given with their transplant and the effects of immune suppressive agents used before and/or after HPCT.
 Patients who have undergone a specific kind of transplant, called a T-cell depleted transplant, are severely immune compromised during the early (first 100 days) post-HPCT period.
 The immune system can be suppressed further if the patient requires treatment to prevent or treat graft versus host disease (GVHD).
 This level of immune system depression puts patients at high risk for a serious viral infection.
 Cytomegalovirus (CMV), Epstein Barr Virus (EBV), and Adenovirus (Ad) infections are commonly seen in such patients and can be life threatening.
 Several centers, including our Children's, have demonstrated it is possible to provide protective immunity to common post-HPCT viral infections in the form of adoptive T cell immunotherapy.
 The utility and safety of this type of study has been shown in a limited number of recent clinical trials.

 Our blood and marrow transplant program is FACT (Foundation for the Accreditation of Cellular Therapy) accredited and has performed over 1,100 bone marrow transplants.
-Children’s has ranked in 9 specialty areas in the U.S. News & World Report Best Children’s Wisconsins list.
+Children’s was ranked in the U.S. News & World Report Best Children’s Hospitals list.

 For more information about cancer and blood disorders clinical trials, email us or call